-A Stradivarius violin was handed in at a Swiss lost property office after a musician left it on a train.
+A Stradivarius violin was handed in at a Swiss lost property office after a musician left it on a train, police said Monday, AFP reported.

 According to the Telegraph, the owner had lent the instrument, which could be worth millions of euros, to a musician friend who took it on a train on Friday, but accidentally forgot it on the train when he got off at Bern.